Rinckk/Rinckk/README.md

 # Hiya There! 💖
 I'm Luvcyy, I'm a 16 y/o kid who is interested in Development.
 I like to play Minecraft/Fivem.
-I'm currently working on a big project since **04/02/2022**.
 I love to mess with JavaScript when i'm bored!
 That's me!:)